 - Presenters are expected to present the workshop as described and outlined in the proposal; unless otherwise determined by the Center on Disabilities.

-- Presenters are to provide participants with fully accessible lecture formats and handouts and should the presenter(s) provide any materials, they are solely responsible for the duplication, shipment, receiving, on-site storage, and delivery to the meeting room.
+- Presenters are to provide participants with fully accessible lecture formats and handouts.
 Handouts are informational pieces directly related to the presentation.

-- Presenters are strictly prohibited from engaging in any type of promotional marketing, selling of any product(s) or service(s), promoting exhibit booth(s) or distributing any products/merchandise.
+- Presenters are strictly prohibited from engaging in any type of promotional marketing, selling of any product(s) or service(s), or distributing any products/merchandise.